Team-Resourceful/ByteCodecs/readme.md

 ### ByteCodecs

-This is an expermental project which allows for the easy encoding and decoding of Netty ByteBufs
+This is an experimental project which allows for the easy encoding and decoding of Netty ByteBufs

 #### Example